-We do not believe that compliance with existing environmental laws will have a material adverse effect on our financial condition or results of operations.
-However, we cannot predict the impact of unforeseen environmental contingencies or new or changed laws or regulations on properties in which we hold an interest, or on properties that may be acquired directly or indirectly in the future.
+We do not believe that compliance with the laws and regulations described above will have a material adverse effect on our financial condition or results of operations.
+However, we cannot predict the impact of unforeseen contingencies or new or changed laws or regulations on our company or properties in which we hold an interest, or on properties that may be acquired directly or indirectly in the future.